movermeyer/AkkaPersistenceJournalIssue/README.md

-# AkkaPersistenceJournalIssue
+# LevelDB Journal Issue
-A piece of sample code that illustrates (LevelDB?) leaking journal files, using the new [PersistentActors](http://doc.akka.io/docs/akka/snapshot/scala/persistence.html)
+A piece of sample code that illustrates LevelDB leaking journal files, using the akka-persistence's new [PersistentActors](http://doc.akka.io/docs/akka/snapshot/scala/persistence.html)

 I believe that it is related to the following issue,